-With this module, explore your interests in one of our four focus areas on International and European affairs, including issues such as the crisis in Climate change, European identity and values...
+With this module, explore your interests in one of our four focus areas on International and European affairs, including issues such as conflict resolution approaches (terrorism, war, migration), the place of religion in the European public sphere, the Eurozone crisis, European identity and values, etc...

 Most of courses are conducted by world-renowned International professors and researchers in their respective domains of expertise.

 Rethinking the European Union takes an in-depth look at the situation of the European Union in the 2010s, in the wake of the Eurozone crisis.
 Following an overview of the origins of the current crisis, this module aims to discuss its consequences and broad effects on the European Union critically.
 It characterises the European Union as a polity-in-the-making, investigating how far integration has advanced in a number of areas.
 In the light of the current crisis, it discusses the challenges to the traditional pillars of EU integration – identity, legitimacy and solidarity – in turn questioning the sustainability of the present model of regional integration.

 Considering internationalization and globalization as an accelerator of changes, evolutions as well as a challenge in many aspects, this module shall search the existing legal and policy alternatives in the wake of substantial violations of human rights.

 The class should question the appearance and development of a “system of international justice” over the past two decades and how this system functions.
 It will consider war crimes trials before international, hybrid international-national, and national courts.
 It will wrestle with criticisms of international justice and how these can be overcome.

 Students will be expected to read a variety of texts on human rights topics, from news accounts, to human rights reports, to op-eds to first-person accounts to theoretical essays.
 They will be asked to think about and react to this material, both in class and via written assignments

 Reassessing the Place of Religion in the European Public Sphere